Salem couple rides their bikes through Peabody and Salem areas, a new hobby the couple picked up during the covid pandemic

 New cyclists require increased awareness for drivers and cyclists.
 One of the most important things that drivers and motorists can do to help keep cyclists safe is to LOOK for them, not just “notice” them.

-Other simple ways drivers can help keep cyclists safe include always using appropriate traffic signals so bikers are aware of their next move.
-Taking special care when turning right across a bike lane and crossing a bike lane to parallel park is very important.
-After street parking, always be careful to check before opening any driver-side doors, so you don’t open your door right in front of a cyclist and cause a crash.
+Other simple ways drivers can help keep cyclists safe include always using appropriate traffic signals so bikers know their next move.
+It is also very important to take special care when turning right across a bike lane or crossing a bike lane to parallel park.
+When turning or merging, it is very easy for cyclists to disappear into your car’s blind spots, especially if a cyclist is riding alongside you.

 If You Do Hit A Cyclist With Your Car, Here Is What You Need To Do